-All of our RTD protein shakes and most of our other products are manufactured by a limited number of independent third party contract manufacturers.
-For our year ended September 30, 2022, approximately 64.7% of our Premier Protein RTD shake supply came from a single manufacturer and approximately 38.9% from a single facility of that manufacturer.
-Our agreement with this manufacturer is scheduled to expire on December 31, 2022; and while we are in the process of renegotiating our agreement with them, there is no assurance that we will be successful in reaching such an agreement at all or on terms, including costs and production capacity, that are favorable to us.
-Although we have added additional third party contract manufacturers of our Premier Protein RTD shakes to our third party contract manufacturing network, our number of third party contract manufacturers is still limited and if we do not successfully renegotiate our agreement with our largest contract manufacturer or if one or more of our third party contract manufacturers is unable to meet our supply requirements, it could have a material adverse impact on our business, financial condition, results of operations and cash flows.
-In fiscal 2019, a former third party contract manufacturer that we had expected to produce less than 10% of our RTD protein shakes for that year did not produce as we expected, which resulted in our termination of our agreement with it.
-Also, if we experience significant increases in demand for our products, as we did beginning in the second quarter of fiscal 2021, which continued into fiscal 2022 and which we expect to continue into fiscal 2023, we and these third party contract manufacturers may not be able to obtain in a timely manner the equipment, ingredients or packaging materials required to manufacture our products and allocate sufficient capacity to us in order to meet our requirements, fill our orders in a timely manner or meet our quality standards.
-Further, as we have in fiscal 2022 and we expect to continue to in fiscal 2023, we may experience operational difficulties with any of these third party contract manufacturers, such as limitations on production capacity, failure to meet our quantity requirements, including as a result of pandemics (such as the COVID-19 pandemic) or other outbreaks of contagious diseases, increases in manufacturing costs, errors in complying with product specifications, insufficient quality control and failure to meet production deadlines.
-We have had to, and expect into fiscal 2023 to have to, limit our stock-keeping units ("SKUs") and place one or more of our products on allocation.
-In addition, we rely in part on our third party contract manufacturers to maintain the quality of our products.
-The failure or inability of our third party contract manufacturers to comply with the specifications and requirements of our products could result in product withdrawal or recall, which could materially and adversely affect our reputation and subject us to significant liability should the consumption of any of our products cause or be claimed to cause illness or physical harm.
-For example, in fiscal 2022, a third party manufacturer that we expected to produce less than 2% of our Premier Protein RTD protein shakes for fiscal 2022 initiated a recall of all products manufactured in one of its facilities, including our Premier Protein RTD protein shakes.
-The inability of third party contract manufacturers to ship orders in a timely manner, in desirable quantities or to meet our safety, quality and social compliance standards or regulatory requirements could have a material adverse impact on our business, financial condition, results of operations and cash flows.
+All of our RTD protein shakes and most of our other products are manufactured by a limited number of independent thirdparty contract manufacturers.
+For our year ended September 30, 2023, approximately 53.8% of our Premier Protein RTD shake supply came from a single manufacturer and approximately 31.9% from a single facility of that manufacturer.
+Although we have added additional third-party contract manufacturers of our Premier Protein RTD shakes to our third-party contract manufacturing network, our number of third-party contract manufacturers is still limited and if one or more of our third-party contract manufacturers is unable to meet our supply requirements, it could have a material adverse impact on our business, financial condition, results of operations and cash flows.
+In fiscal 2019, a former third-party contract manufacturer that we had expected to produce less than 10% of our RTD protein shakes for that year did not produce as we expected, which resulted in our termination of our agreement with it.
+Also, if we experience significant increases in demand for our products, as we did beginning in the second quarter of fiscal 2021 through fiscal 2023, we and these third-party contract manufacturers may not be able to obtain in a timely manner the equipment, ingredients or packaging materials required to manufacture our products and allocate sufficient capacity to us in order to meet our requirements, fill our orders in a timely manner or meet our quality standards.
+Further, as we did in fiscal 2022 and 2023, we may experience operational difficulties with any of these third-party contract manufacturers, such as limitations on production capacity, failure to meet our quantity requirements, including as a result of pandemics or other outbreaks of contagious diseases, increases in manufacturing costs, errors in complying with product specifications, insufficient quality control and failure to meet production deadlines.
+We have had to limit our stockkeeping units ("SKUs") and place one or more of our products on allocation.
+In addition, we rely in part on our third-party contract manufacturers to maintain the quality of our products.
+The failure or inability of our third-party contract manufacturers to comply with the specifications and requirements of our products could result in product withdrawal or recall, which could materially and adversely affect our reputation and subject us to significant liability should the consumption of any of our products cause or be claimed to cause illness or physical harm.
+For example, in fiscal 2022, a third-party manufacturer that produced less than 2% of our Premier Protein RTD protein shakes initiated a recall of all products manufactured in one of its facilities, including our Premier Protein RTD protein shakes.
+The inability of third-party contract manufacturers to ship orders in a timely manner, in desirable quantities or to meet our safety, quality and social compliance standards or regulatory requirements could have a material adverse impact on our business, financial condition, results of operations and cash flows.
 Additionally, our business could be adversely affected if any of these third parties fail to comply with governmental regulations applicable to the manufacturing of our products or if any of these third parties cease doing business with us or go out of business.